wenckerm1lder/Rgstry-roof/README.md

 ## Upstream checker

-This tool has feature check available new versions for tool, if this feature is configured for selected tool.
+CinCan Registry has feature to check available new versions for tool, if this feature is just configured for selected tool.

+This is based on looking for latest available release, tag-release, commit or other means of providing version information in original sources.